-While fat is an excellent source of slow-burning fuel, our satiety analysis shows that a higher percentage of dietary fat makes it harder to control our overall energy intake and lose body fat.
+While fat is an excellent source of slow-burning fuel, our satiety analysis shows that a higher dietary fat makes it harder to control our overall energy intake and lose body fat.
 Fat isolates—even the ‘paleo-approved’ ones like olive, coconut, and avocado oil—are low in micronutrients, which doesn’t necessarily help with satiation.

 Hence, if you’re looking to gain weight, add muscle, or take on some endurance exercise, it may be beneficial to prioritise energy-dense foods and lower your protein percentage so you can fuel your activity.

-If you are not an endurance athlete and just want to use your body fat for fuel, like the majority of us living in a sedentary environment full of hyper-palatable food, you may want to dial back your dietary fat and carbs like we do in our Macros Masterclass and prioritise more satiating foods with a higher protein:energy ratio.
+If you are not an endurance athlete and want to use your body fat for fuel, like the majority of us living in a sedentary environment full of hyper-palatable food, you may want to dial back your dietary fat and carbs as we do in our Macros Masterclass and prioritise more satiating foods with a higher protein:energy ratio.

 Once you’ve determined your macros and get the hang of using fat as a lever to manage your energy intake, the next step is to ensure you’re getting adequate amounts of micronutrients.